Breaking | John Hlophe back from cold as Jacob Zuma's MK Party reverses suspension

 “The president thereafter took a decision to immediately reinstate Dr Hlophe,” Nomvalo said.

-Hlophe’s suspension stemmed from a high-stakes internal dispute that exposed cracks at the top of the party.
+Hlophe’s suspension in November stemmed from a high-stakes internal dispute that exposed cracks at the top of the party.

-The flashpoint was his unilateral decision to remove chief whip Colleen Makhubele and replace her with Des Van Rooyen.
-However, the move was taken without the approval of party leader Jacob Zuma.
+The flashpoint was his unilateral decision to remove chief whip Colleen Makhubele and replace her with Des van Rooyen.
+However, party leader Zuma, who was in Burkina Faso in West Africa, did not approve the move.

 The decision triggered a swift backlash.
 The MK Party leadership overturned the reshuffle and reinstated Makhubele.

-Hlophe was placed on suspension, pending an investigation into his conduct.
+Since then, Makhubele has departed from the party and is currently working as a presenter for talk radio station Power FM.

 The saga unfolded against a backdrop of wider tensions within the parliamentary caucus, with disputes over leadership authority and internal accountability threatening to destabilise the party.